RelationalAI/rai-sdk-python/README.md

 ## Contributing

 We value feedback and contributions from our developer community.
-Feel free to submit an issue or submit a PR here.
+Feel free to submit an issue or a PR here.

 ## License